EnginKARATAS/dogecoin-game/readme.md

 # Dogecoin Multiplayer Game

-### deployment version is removed because every mont I need to pay an amount to heroku.
+Deployment version is removed because every month I need to pay an amount to heroku.
 You can add to your local or websocket environment to play !
 ## Overview
 Welcome to the Dogecoin Multiplayer Game!
 This is an interactive, real-time multiplayer game inspired by the rising popularity of Dogecoin.
 Players control Dogecoin characters and compete to collect as many coins as possible in a shared virtual space.